otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Client sends a [Prekey Ensemble Query Retrieval message](#prekey-ensemble-query-retrieval-message), which specifies which identity and protocol versions it wants Prekey Ensembles for.
-It also specifies from which device it's talking, by defining the receiver's instance tag, so the Prekey Server knows to which device to respond to.
+It also specifies from which device it's talking, by defining the sender's instance tag, so the Prekey Server knows to which device to respond to.
-1. The Prekey Server checks if there are any Prekey Ensembles available for this identity and for this versions.
+1. The Prekey Server checks if there are any Prekey Ensembles available for the identity and for the versions advertized on the "Prekey Ensemble Query Retrieval message".
 If there are none (or any of its values are missing), it sends a "No Prekey Ensembles available" message.
-1. The Prekey Server selects Prekey Ensembles for the requested version consisting of:
+1. The Prekey Server selects Prekey Ensembles for each requested versions consisting of:
    * A valid Client Profile for every instance tag and long-term public key for the identity.
 That is, it selects different Client Profiles if they have the